Labiaplasty (Labia Reduction Surgery)

 Preparing for the Procedure

-It is a good idea to stop smoking and consuming alcohol for at least a week before surgery.
+It is a good idea to stop smoking and consuming alcohol for at least a week before your surgery.
 Talk to your surgeon about ways to quit smoking for good.

 Your plastic surgeon will likely suggest that you stop taking certain medications, including aspirin, non-steroidal anti-inflammatory drugs (NSAIDs) and blood thinners, all of which can increase bleeding risk.